Search text in PDFs using JavaScript

 }

-Highlight custom search results in one of the following ways:
+You can highlight custom search results using one of the following:

-To highlight custom search results with highlight annotations, follow these steps:
+Highlighting custom PDF search results with highlight annotations

 The code below highlights the word hello on all the pages of a PDF document: